 The cause of pre-eclampsia is unknown.

 Pre-eclampsia is more common in African-American women, and in women aged 40 years and older.
-Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother and sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes
+Other factors that may increase your chance of pre-eclampsia: Pre-eclampsia in a previous pregnancyFirst pregnancyFamily history, such as a mother or sister who also had the conditionCarrying multiple babies such as twinsChronic high blood pressureObesityKidney diseaseDiabetes

 polycystic ovary syndromeAntiphospholipid antibody syndrome

 Women with pre-eclampsia may have no symptoms.
 It is important to see your doctor regularly during pregnancy to detect problems early.

-In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, outside of normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less
+In women with symptoms, pre-eclampsia may cause: HeadachesBloating or water retentionNoticeably swollen ankles or feet, worse than the normal swelling that occurs during pregnancySwelling of the face and upper bodyVision troublesUpper abdominal painNausea or vomitingFeeling short of breathChest painUrinating less

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.

 Preeclampsia is diagnosed if a pregnant woman has high blood pressure and significant protein in her urine.

-Tests may include: Blood pressure measurement to see if blood pressure is 140/90 or higherUrine tests to look for elevated protein levelsBlood tests—to check general body health and kidney and liver function
+Tests may include: Blood pressure measurement to see if the blood pressure is 140/90 or higherUrine tests to look for elevated protein levelsBlood tests—to check general body health and kidney and liver function

 Treating pre-eclampsia early can prevent its progression to eclampsia, which is seizures caused by severe pre-eclampsia.

 Treatment may include:

 The only way to cure pre-eclampsia is to deliver the baby.
-The decision for delivery depends a combination of factors, such as: How many weeks along you are in your pregnancyCondition of the mother and babySeverity of pre-eclampsiaRisk of other pregnancy complications
+The decision for delivery depends on a combination of factors, such as: How many weeks along you are in your pregnancyCondition of you and your babySeverity of the pre-eclampsiaRisk of other pregnancy complications

 Labor may happen naturally or it may be induced.
 If there are life-threatening circumstances for either you or your baby, a cesarean section may be required.
 During labor, you may need medication to control your blood pressure and prevent seizures.